Douglas Haig, 1st Earl Haig: Death

+Funeral of Earl Haig, St Giles Kirk, Edinburgh, February 1928.

 Haig died in London from a heart attack on 29 January 1928, and was given an elaborate funeral on 3 February.
 "Great crowds lined the streets ... come to do honour to the chief who had sent thousands to the last sacrifice when duty called for it, but whom his war-worn soldiers loved as their truest advocate and friend."
 The gun-carriage that had carried the Unknown Warrior to his grave in 1920 took Haig's body from St Columba's Church, where it had been lying in state, to Westminster Abbey.
 Three royal princes followed the gun-carriage and the pall-bearers included two Marshals of France (Foch and Pétain).
 The cortege was accompanied by five guards of honour, representing the Royal Navy, the Irish Guards, the Royal Air Force, the 1st French Army Corps, and the Belgian Regiment of Grenadiers.
 After the service at the Abbey, the procession re-formed to escort the body to Waterloo station for the journey to Edinburgh, where it lay in state for three days at St Giles' Cathedral.